mengqwang2/IdeaExplorer-Server/README.md

 Run __init__.py to start a server and  http://localhost:5000 can be viewed.
 With ionic, the page of appplication can be viewed directly.

 #To do list
 The ionic App is the latest version, however, the page of http://localhost:5000 has not been updated and is still an old version.
+It needs to be updated if one wants to view the webpage without ionic.

 The parameters used in the algorithm may be modified to attain a better result.
 For detail, see the readme.txt in LDA.

 An adminster page can be set up to overview the whole information of data.

-After collecting the data of users' behaviour, more functions could be generated to analyse.
+After collecting the data of users' behaviour, more functions could be generated to make forther analysis.

+The present database cannot be updated automatically.
+Celery may be used to make the database updated everyday and automatically.